BigelowLab/seaweed-spectral-library/Measurement Setup.md

 ## Exceptions to the above measurement approach

 1. `Asco9` and `Fucus9` from the Pemaquid lab day have only 8 scans.
 These samples were given the 'salad toss' treatment.
 This was to replicate the different arrangements of seaweed over different tidal cycles.
+2. `asco_salad` and `fucus_salad` from the Bigelow lab day have only 12 scans.
+These were givent the 'salad toss' treatment, where the sample was mixed, scaned once from each direction (i.e. 4 scans total), then this was repeated 2 more times (i.e. a total of 3 mixes, with 4 scans each = 12 total scans)